eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 [Section 3.11.3](#3113-intermediaries) introduced intermediaries, which are a special category of Relying Party.
 An intermediary interacts with a Wallet Unit to request User attributes on behalf of another (intermediated) Relying Party.
 The current section explains the interactions between the intermediated Relying Party, the intermediary, and the Wallet Unit in the course of such an interaction.

-1. The intermediary registers once as a Relying Party with a Registrar (see [Section 3.17](#317-registrars)) and obtains an access certificate (see [Section 3.18](#318-access-certificate-authorities) bearing its own name and Relying Party identifier.
-This access certificate is not different from an access certificate issued to a 'normal' Relying Party, since an intermediary is, as a matter of legal fact, a Relying Party.
-Note: In addition, the intermediary may receive a registration certificate (see [Section 3.19](#319-providers-of-registration-certificates)), if the Registrar issues such certificates.
+1. The intermediary registers once as a Relying Party with a Registrar (see [Section 3.17](#317-registrars)) and obtains one or more access certificate(s) (see [Section 3.18](#318-access-certificate-authorities)) bearing its own name and Relying Party identifier.
+These access certificates are not different from an access certificate issued to a 'normal' Relying Party, since an intermediary is, as a matter of legal fact, a Relying Party.
+In addition, the intermediary may receive a registration certificate (see [Section 3.19](#319-providers-of-registration-certificates)), if the Registrar issues such certificates.
 However, this registration certificate will not be used in intermediated transactions.